OpMonTeam/OpMon-Website/content/_index.md

 # Features

-* OpMon is developed by a team exclusively composed of volunteers.
-As such, the game is distributed for free.
+* **Developed by a team exclusively composed of volunteers.** As such, the game is distributed for free.
 We ask for nothing but your hapiness!
-* OpMon is entirely open source (under the **GPL-3.0** license), and we even use open source software to create it: Linux, Code::Blocks, Gimp, Git and many others!
+* **Entirely open source under the GPL-3.0 license.** We even use open-source software to create it: Linux, Code::Blocks, Gimp, Git and many others!
-* OpMon is developed by fans, for fans.
-The game contains plenty of small Easter eggs in reference to the Nintendo universe while adding new features that give a breath of fresh air to the license.
+* **Developed by fans, for fans.** The game contains plenty of small Easter eggs in reference to the Nintendo universe while adding new features that give a breath of fresh air to the license.